 Going mad, the guard threw the flask aside.
 Grabbed the prisoner from his hair, “Didn’t… I… Tell… You… Not to… Write… Things… Here?”

 Hitting his face to the wall at each word.

 “Stop, please!” said the prisoner desperately.
 When the guard left him, blood was leaking from his nose.
 When he gathered strength enough to talk “I am just doing what needs to be done for the prosperity of our people,” he said, “I won’t veer away.”

 “Good for you.”
 The guard was talking mockingly.
 “Wait for the trial to pass, then we’ll see.
-Let’s see if you will still be so determined groaning on the daughter of the garbage man sweet boy?” – what he meant was a round torturing tool famous for breaking the backbone of the accused – “Ah, if only I had the authority, ah!
+Let’s see if you will still be so determined groaning on the scavenger’s daughter sweet boy?” – what he meant was a round torturing tool famous for breaking the backbone of the accused – “Ah, if only I had the authority, ah!
 My fingers itch!”